 What is RV Insurance?

-Recreational vehicle insurance is a type of auto insurance that provides coverage for RVs, motorhomes, travel trailers, and other types of recreational vehicles.
-Like auto insurance, RV insurance covers liability, collision, and comprehensive damage.
-However, RV insurance also covers additional expenses specific to RVs, such as camping fees and emergency repairs.
+Recreational vehicle insurance is a type of insurance that provides coverage for RVs, motorhomes, travel trailers, and other types of recreational vehicles.
+Like auto insurance, common RV insurance coverages include liability insurance, collision coverage, and comprehensive coverage.
+Other RV coverage options may be added to a policy, including additional expenses, roadside assistance, and more.

 Why Do I Need RV Insurance?

-While most states don’t technically require RV insurance, most lenders will need it if you finance your recreational vehicle.
-Even if you own your RV outright, it’s still a good idea to have at least liability coverage.
-This coverage protects you in case you cause damage to another person or their property.
+While RV insurance requirements vary from state to state, most lenders will need it if you finance your recreational vehicle.
+Even if you own your RV outright, be sure to have coverage that meets your state’s minimum requirements.
+These coverages offer protection.
+For example, liability coverage helps protect you in case you cause damage to another person or their property.
 Accidents can happen anytime—regardless of whether you’re behind the wheel of an SUV or a motorhome.

 Full-timers vs. Part-timers